orchetect/MacControlCenterUI/README.md

 ## Known Issues

 - Due to the lacklustre implementation of Apple's `MenuBarExtra`, it is currently not possible to get smooth window resize animations without a tremendous amount of work.
 For that reason, most MacControlCenterUI controls whose Control Center counterparts use animation will instead use safer static view size changes.
-- As an alternative to the very restrictive `SettingsLink` Apple introduced in macOS 14, it is recommended to use the [SettingsAccess](https://github.com/orchetect/SettingsAccess) package to programmatically open the Settings scene when using a window-based `MenuBarExtra`.
-This is demonstrated in the [Demo](Demo) project in this repo.

 ## Author